Frequently Asked Questions

 When Dr. Garber retired from OB, it was the right time to focus in on bringing my midwifery practice to the New York City community in which I lived.
 I got hospital privileges at St. Luke's Roosevelt, and they were soon taken over by Mount Sinai, and the hospital was renamed, Mt.
 Sinai West.

 I was honored to be offered the position of Director of Midwives at Northwell/Lenox Hill Hospital and am creating a nurturing, safe, midwifery practice - a dream come true!
 The nursing management and obstetrical and Maternal Fetal Medicine staff at Lenox Hill Hospital, are extremely skilled, midwife friendly, and excited to have midwifery come on L&D!
 I am honored to be an employee of Northwell/Lenox Hill Hospital!

 3. Who do you consult and collaborate with?

 My collaborating and consulting physician is Dr. Shane Wasden.
 He is the Director of Labor and Delivery and a Maternal Fetal Medicine Specialist.
-The attendings, also called security officers, also back me 24/7.
-There is a group of high risk perinatologists on staff in the Maternal Fetal Medicine Department, many of whom also knew Dr. Andrew Garber.
+The attendings also back me and the midwives 24/7 and several were trained by midwives! :) Some of the high risk perinatologists in the Maternal Fetal Medicine Department, knew Dr. Andrew Garber.

 I am fortunate to now have at Lenox Hill a group of like-minded OB/GYN’s and perinatologists who respect my midwifery practice and philosophies.
 These accomplished physicians provide 24/7 back up coverage for my clients.
 I feel that it is vital for any pregnant woman to know that her midwife has distinguished collaborating physicians who respect her as an individual, professional, and have a longstanding working relationship.